hilbix/tino/howto/foreman.md

 Here: Enabling SSL.

-So you have [an LetsEncrypt certificate for your domain which is used for Foreman](https://github.com/hilbix/dehydrated/wiki), but nobody tells you, how to install it into Foreman?
+So you have [a LetsEncrypt certificate for your domain which is used for Foreman](https://github.com/hilbix/dehydrated/wiki), but nobody tells you, how to install it into Foreman?
 WTF why?

 > As usual, documentation does not state anything, and searching the whole Internet does not help either.
 >